-Output Indicator Indicator Type Target/s Progress 05/06 Issues identified 1g Percentage of completions on allocated employment land.
-Local N/a In the 05/06 monitoring period, 79% of employment completions were at Waterwells Business Park.
+Output Indicator Indicator Type Target/s Progress 06/07 Issues identified 1g Percentage of completions on allocated employment land.
+Local N/a In the 06/07 monitoring period, 69% of employment completions were at Waterwells Business Park.
 This is an allocated employment site in the draft Local Plan (2002).
 Waterwells is a Greenfield employment allocation.
 While it is proposed that the site be extended through a draft allocation within the LDF, it is anticipated that the existing allocated site will be completed in the next 2/3 years.
 Several older employment allocations within the Central Area remain unimplemented.
-In line with Government Policy, the City Council is considering alternative uses for these sites through the Local Development Framework process.
+In line with Government Policy, the City Council is considering alternative uses for these sites through the Local Development Framework process and the accompanying Employment Land Review, which forms part of the LDF evidence base.

-- 5.66 A significant amount of employment development was completed in the 05/06 monitoring period.
-Most of this took place at Waterwells Business Park, an allocated greenfield site in the south of the City.
-The graph below shows the composition of the employment completions. - 5.67 It is noticeable that B8 employment development (i.e. storage and warehousing) comprised the highest floorspace completions, with B1(a) office and B1(b+c) research and development and light industrial the next highest. - 5.68 Waterwells Business Park has experienced both speculative build and build for named end users such as the new Gloucestershire Constabulary Headquarters.
+- 5.65 A significant amount of completed employment development, (70%), in the 06/07 monitoring period took place at Waterwells Business Park, an allocated greenfield site in the south of the City.
+The graph below shows the composition of the employment completions. - 5.66 It is noticeable that B8 employment development (i.e. storage and warehousing) comprised the highest floorspace completions, with B1 (b+c) research and development and light industrial the next highest. - 5.67 Waterwells Business Park has experienced both speculative build and build for named end users such as the new Gloucestershire Constabulary Headquarters.